-Context and rationale to Policy G26 - Existing school site
+Context and rationale to Policy G23 - Existing school site

-- 10.2.4 There were many responses to the 'Three Wishes' survey which commented on the need for and location of the new school.
+- 10.2.2 There were many responses to the 'Three Wishes' survey which commented on the need for and location of the new school.
 Some respondents also had thoughts about the fate of the old school once it is vacated.
-Suggestions were that the old school building could be used as the village hall or as a sports hall. - 10.2.5 The school playing field is valued for its recreational and visual amenity value.
+Suggestions were that the old school building could be used as the village hall or as a sports hall.
+The new school at Springvale was opened in September 2022.
+This policy provides advice for the future use of the former school building and its playing field.
+Potential uses could involve the conversion and/or adaptation of the existing building or the redevelopment of the site. - 10.2.3 The school playing field is valued for its recreational and visual amenity value.
 It is the subject of locally valued view G-18.
 This view provides a delightful and open aspect from the footpath of the B1145 over the playing field towards the mature tall trees along the southern and western boundaries of the site.
 Important Gap G-K from footpath FP9 looks over the open green area of the school playing field, providing pleasant context and setting to the public right of way.
-See Appendix C for details of views and gaps. - 10.2.6 The school is identified as a non-designated heritage asset by Policy G4 in this plan.
-Details of the significance of the school as a local heritage asset are provided in Appendix B.
+See Appendix C for details of views and gaps. - 10.2.4 The school is identified as a non-designated heritage asset by Policy G4 in this plan.
+Details of the significance of the school as a local heritage asset are provided in Appendix B. In this context development proposals which would affect the assets would require the balanced judgement as described in paragraph 203 of the NPPF and Policy G4 of this Plan.